PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 **Note**:

 * The metric Tpr, that describe the True Positive Rate when False Positive Rate is less than a certain threshold(1/1000 used in this case), is one of the commonly used metric for binary classification.
-About the detaile of Fpr and Tpr, please refer [here](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
+About the details of Fpr and Tpr, please refer [here](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
 * When evaluation, the best metric TprAtFpr will be printed that include `Fpr`, `Tpr` and the current `threshold`.
 The `Tpr` means the Recall rate under the current `Fpr`.
 The `Tpr` higher, the model better.
 The `threshold` would be used in deployment, which means the classification threshold under best `Fpr` metric.

 <a name="3.4"></a>